 3.)
 Try a larger size

 If you can afford the extra print and postage expenses, a larger card might help your direct mail conversion rates.
-Larger-than-standard postcards stand out better, and the larger surface area makes them better for showcasing images and gives you more options as to the type of content you can use.
+Larger-than-standard postcards stand out better, and the larger surface area is perfect for showcasing images and gives you more options as to the type of content you can use.

 2.)
 Don’t forget to use the back

-As a general rule, the back part of a postcard contains the addresses, spaces for replies, contact details, coupons, and all the boring stuff that can’t necessarily be expressed on the front.
-It does not always have to be that way!
-Be creative with this side and your real estate postcard will stand out from all the other postcards your recipients might receive.
+As a general rule, the back part of a postcard contains the addresses, spaces for replies, contact details, coupons, and all the other stuff that can’t necessarily be expressed on the front.
+It does not always have to be that way.
+Be creative with the backside and your real estate postcard can stand out against the rest of your competition.

 1.)
 Don’t use glossy finishes by default

 Conventional wisdom might tell you that glossy finishes are the classiest, brightest, and most durable choices for a postcard.
 But your coating choice depends on the intent of your design.
 Glossy finishes can reflect too much light, show off every fingerprint and dust speck, and can look cheap when not well executed.
 They also tend to be harder to write on with a ballpoint pen, which is a consideration when you have a response form on your postcard.